Emerging Leader 2018 - 2019

 - Coordinator of the women’s group Deadly Migais.

 - Speaker at the Victorian Women Lawyers seminar held in Law Week to provide advice about supporting Aboriginal women who have had contact with the criminal justice system.

-- Captain of the local Churchill Football/Netball Club Team as well as coaching the first ever all Aboriginal Under 9 Girls Netball Team “Sistergirls”.
+- Captain of the Churchill Football/Netball Club Team as well as coaching the first ever all Aboriginal Under 9 Girls Netball Team “Sistergirls”.

-Naomi’s plans for the next 12 months include developing a pilot program for Aboriginal and Torres Strait Islander women/young girls to help keep families together in a safe environment and out of prison.
+Naomi also developed a pilot program for Aboriginal and Torres Strait Islander women/young girls to help keep families together in a safe environment and out of prison.